yamireddy04/summarise_ai/README.md

-# AI Text Summarizer
+# AI Summarizer

-A full-stack AI-powered text summarization web application built using Flask and React.
+A full-stack AI-powered summarization web application built using Flask and React.

 ## 🚀 Features